vecin2/em_automation/README.md

 - Select a template and hit `<Enter>`.
 At this point the application looks for configuration under `work/config/show-config-txt` and, if it doesn't find it, runs   `ccadmin show-config -Dformat=txt`, which is required to get the project's configuration including database connections details.
 - Enter the values to fill the template's placeholders
 - After all the values are entered, select template menu is displayed again.
-- Select options `x.
+- Select option `x.
 Save && Exit` to finish.
 - The rendered SQL should be printed.

 ### Run Tests

-Run [sqltask.exe test-sql](balbal) to check the templates are still valid for the current product version
+Run [sqltask.exe test-sql](docs/UserGuide.md#test-sql) to check the templates are still valid for the current product version

 ## Hello World